ehanahamed/quizfreely/backend/README.md

 # /root/pb/pocketbase serve --http="api.quizfreely.com:80" --https="api.quizfreely.com:443"
 ```

+### Exec format error

+If you get an error that says something like `cannot execute binary file: exec format error`, that means you might have downloaded the wrong executable archetecture ("arm64" looks a lot like "amd64", you might have copied the wrong link) or mabye the zip file something-ed, either way, just try redownloading the executable.

 ### Error cannot assign requested address

 If you see an error that says `listen tcp... bind: cannot assign requested address` or something similar, stop the process and wait a few minutes for DNS changes to work.